Best For List

 Four properties separate great pizza cheese from poor performers.
 Understanding these helps you evaluate any cheese for pizza potential.

-Pasta filata cheeses (mozzarella, provolone, scamorza) earn the highest stretch scores because their protein structure is physically aligned during production.
+Pasta filata cheeses such as mozzarella, provolone, and the drier bridge cheese Scamorza earn the highest stretch scores because their protein structure is physically aligned during production.
 The curd is stretched in hot water, which creates the long protein fibers that pull apart in clean strands.

 Pizza Cheeses to Skip